aardappel/lobster/docs/source/engine.md

 ---

 Lobster comes with "batteries included": a small (games/graphics) engine that allows you to start drawing straight away.
-This doc collects some notes on the the built-in functionality.
+This doc collects some notes on the built-in functionality.

 Basics
 ------